SDraw/CVRLua/README.md

    * Import it into your world project
    * Add `LuaScript` component to your GameObject(s)
 # Scripting documentation
 Visit [wiki pages](../../wiki) for in-depth information about scripting state and usage.
+Project uses pre-built Lua 5.4.2 from [LuaBinaries](https://luabinaries.sourceforge.net).

 # Why?
 Me when waiting for official game scripting: [link](https://www.youtube.com/watch?v=a6zKohQnFJk)